Jira Integration

 - Select a Requirement that doesn't have a Jira issue linked

-- Click "Push to Jira" button in the Jira Issue panel
+- Click "Push to Jira" in the Jira Issue panel

 - Configure the Issue: